ShovalShabi/Embdedded-Programming/README.md

 # Embdedded-Programming
-Embedded programming exercises using PIC32MX microcontroller
+Several exercises using embedded programming methodology, the exercises conducted in C programming language and implemented on PIC32MX microcontroller.